oleksandkov/oleksandkov-maded/website-rg/docs/content-audit.md

 - Badge: `Guest access`
 - Heading: `Create an account`
-- Subtitle: `Join the extended Small Company crew to get curated updates and early previews.`
+- Subtitle: `Join the our community.`
 - Field labels: `First Name`, `Last Name`, `Email`, `Password`, `Confirm Password`
 - Submit button: `Create account`
 - Success messaging placeholders (hidden by default): `register-success`, `Resend verification email`
 - Hint: `Already have an account?
 Log in here.`
 - Aside badge: `Why join?`
 - Aside heading: `Be the first to explore what’s next`
-- Aside paragraph: `Unlock private previews, early prototypes, and curated updates from our delivery teams.`
+- Aside paragraph: `Unlock exclusive content, personalized recommendations, and curated insights from our team.`
 - Feature bullets:
-  - `Exclusive releases` – `Peek behind the curtain before projects become public.`
+  - `Early access to new tools` – `Try out dashboards, starter kits, and prototypes before public release.`
-  - `Curated insights` – `Receive quarterly roundups and lessons learned from our squads.`
+  - `Team insights` – `Get updates on our latest experiments, lessons learned, and practical guides from the RG-FIDES crew.`
-  - `Personalized picks` – `Select topics you care about and get tailored recommendations.`
+  - `Personalized recommendations` – `Choose your interests and receive curated content and project highlights relevant to you.`
-- Stats: `4.9★ Guest satisfaction`, `2k+ Community members`
+- Stats: `Multinational`, `Experienced Team`, `Innovative Projects`

 ---